aidenybai/dababy/README.md

 Data binding so simple even DaBaby could do it!

-> Note: This name was just made off of a whim, not aimed at offending anyone.
-If you're looking for something a bit more comprehensive, but not to the level of Vue or Angular, check out [Lucia](https://github.com/aidenybai/lucia)

 ## Installation

 Put this script tag between the `<head>` tags of your webpage.